Lord Robert Baden Powell

 The Educational Methods Committee is chaired by John May and a plan for 2008-2011 has been developed.

-An educational Movement for you
+An educational Movement for young people

 As an educational movement for young people, Scouting's purpose is to contribute to the development of young people in achieving their full physical, intellectual, emotional, social and spiritual potentials as individuals, as responsible citizens and as members of their local, national and international communities.

-cation: learning to know, learning to do, learning to live together and learning to be, the last two requiring a particular emphasis.
+It includes all four pillars of education: learning to know, learning to do, learning to live together and learning to be, the last two requiring a particular emphasis.

 It belongs to the category of non-formal education since, while it takes place outside the formal educational system, it is an organized institution with an educational aim and is addressed to a specific clientele.